 Now remember, for a second, who these people are.
 They, like you, are the world’s experts on their subjects.
 They spend all day, every day, working deep in their subjects.
 The big boss is not deep in their subjects — he or she has a million other things to worry about.

 So they are the world’s experts, but they end up speaking too fast and doing everything they’re not good at, because they’re trying to use unfamiliar “presentation skills” to cram 30 minutes of content into 40 minutes.
-Their presentations ends up being terrible, and they go home knowing the big boss doesn’t realize how brilliant they are.
+Their presentation ends up being terrible, and they go home knowing the big boss doesn’t realize how brilliant they are.

 You, however, go the other way.
 You, like the presenters before and after you, know your subject better than anybody in the world, so distill it into a couple sentences.
 We’ve even seen one of our clients take an entire year’s strategic plan and distill it into six words.